Linear Types

 Why Qubits?

-In quantum computing, a qubit (quantum bit) is the fundamental unit of quantum information—analogous to a classical bit, but with unique properties that make it vastly more powerful.
+In quantum computing, a qubit (quantum bit) is the fundamental unit of quantum information—analogous to a classical bit, but with different properties.

 Unlike classical bits (which are always 0 or 1), a qubit can exist in a superposition of both states simultaneously.
 When you measure a qubit, it "collapses" to either 0 or 1, but until measurement, it holds both possibilities at once.
 This property enables quantum algorithms to explore many solutions in parallel.